How to install LogChimp on Ubuntu?

 sudo ln -s /etc/nginx/sites-available/<your_domain> /etc/nginx/sites-enabled/

-You're either add your own SSL certificate or create one for free by following the steps:
+You can either add your SSL certificate or create one for free by following these steps:

 # Install certbot